Call us free on 0808 168 9540

 Japanese knotweed waste must be transferred offsite by an authorised person, in other words a person who is either a registered carrier or who is exempt from registration by the Controlled Waste (Registration of Carriers and Seizure of Vehicles) Regulations 1991.

 Section 33 of the EPA states that it is an offence to deposit, treat, keep or dispose of controlled waste without an environmental permit in England and Wales, or a waste management licence in Scotland.
-There are exemptions to environmental permits stated in the Environmental Permitting (England and Wales) Regulations 2007, and exemptions to waste management licences in the Waste Management Licensing Regulations 1994 for Scotland.
-The Environment Agency Code of Practice 2006 states in accordance with their Enforcement and Prosecution Policy that failure to have a waste management licence or environmental permit, when dealing with knotweed on a site, would not normally lead to prosecution if the Agency’s Code of Practice is followed.
+There are exemptions to environmental permits stated in the Environmental Permitting (England and Wales) Regulations 2016, and exemptions to waste management licences in the Waste Management Licensing Regulations 2011 for Scotland.
+The Government’s Regulatory Position Statement (RPS) 178 ‘Treatment and disposal of invasive non-native plants’ states that if you follow the conditions in RPS 178, then you do not need to apply for an environmental permit to treat or bury non-native plant material.

 The Control of Pesticides Regulations 1986 requires any person who uses pesticides to take all reasonable precautions to protect the health of human beings, creatures and plants, to safeguard the environment and to avoid contaminating water.
 For application of pesticides in or near water, approval from the Environment Agency (in England) should be sought before any pesticide is used.